 Regulations including minimum mesh size and restrictions on the permitted percentage of Lemon sole bycatch when targeting other, more valuable species should restrict fishing mortality.
-No reference points are defined in terms of absolute values however modelling suggests that fishing mortality is below and stock size above proxies of the MSY reference points in the area assessed (North Sea, Skagerrak and Kattegat, Eastern English Channel).
+No reference points are defined in terms of absolute values however modelling suggests that fishing mortality is below and stock size above proxies of MSY reference points in the area assessed (North Sea, Skagerrak and Kattegat, Eastern English Channel).
+The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy).